franzbu/EnhancedSpaces.spoon/README.md

 #### Manual Resizing of Windows - Margin

 You can change the size of the area of the window where the vertical-only and horizontal-only resizing applies by adjusting the option `margin`.
 The standard value is 0.3, which corresponds to 30 percent.
-Changing it to 0 results in deactivating this options, changing it to 1 results in deactivating resizing.
+Changing it to 0 would result in deactivating this options, changing it to 1 would result in deactivating resizing.

 ```lua
   ...